oisa/star-wars-wookieepedia/README.md

 ## Features

-- _Star_ your favourite Star Wars films!
+- ⭐️_Star_⭐️ your favourite Star Wars films!
 - View film details including character information and general film specs!
 - Choose your allegiance - are you on the dark or light side?
-- Your allegiance and starred films are saved to localStorage so you don't have to start back where you started off each time you visit :)
+- Search for your favourite characters!

 ![Wookieepedia Image | Home](public/readme-image-2.png)

-### Coming features
+### Coming soon

-- Film search on the home page
+- Save your favourites! ⭐️
+- Extended information on characters within the search (including films the character appears on with a link to its detail page)
+- Dynamic starfield background
 - Sort films by episode number or release date

+#### Message to the developer

-### Known issues
+### Known issues / being worked on

-- Mixed Content is preventing data loading on the detail pages, this is I believe being caused by nested references within each parent directory on the SWAPI holding http references.
+- Saving favourites caused a lot of issues as I couldn't figure why the first instance a favourite was selected wouldn't be favourited. (removed film from the `filmsList` and added it to the favourites list).
+It was saving the user's last selection rather than the current one.
+This suggests to me that it was saving the `favorites` state to localStorage before the update had been made to the state though I tried a number of methods using async/await and promises in the attempt to ensure the states were updated before localStorage was updated.
+Would love to know why here!
-- Meta image references aren't loading I believe due to SSR needing to be utilised here.
+- Meta image references aren't loading I believe due to SSR needing to be considered for the loading sequence of these image assets.

-Thank you to [SWAPI](https://swapi.dev/) for making this possible!
+Thank you to [SWAPI](https://swapi.dev/) and the WM crew for making this app possible!